alvarowolfx/gcloud-lora-ttn/README.md

 ./deploy.sh
 ```

-After deploying the cloud function, you can get it's url that will look like `https://{project-region}-{project-id}.cloudfunctions.net/HandleTTNUplink`.
+After deploying the cloud function, you can get it's url that will look like `https://{project-region}-{project-id}.cloudfunctions.net/HandleTTNUplink` that handles TTN data and another one that will look like `https://{project-region}-{project-id}.cloudfunctions.net/HandleDeviceHistoryQuery` that returns device history to be used by the UI.

 ## The Things Network Setup